tanmaynaik11/Sentiment-Analysis-Text-Classification-/README.md

-# Text Classification with LSTM and Attention
+# Multi Label Classification with LSTM with Attention and BERT

 ## Overview
 This project implements a multi-label text classification model using a Bidirectional LSTM with Attention and BERT.
 The models are trained on custom-labeled datasets and optimized for better generalization with label smoothing, dropout, and regularization.